oddbird/oddleventy/content/wingingit.md

   url: https://www.youtube.com/@wingingitoddbird
 summary: |
   Hi, OddFriends!
 At OddBird, we enjoy connecting and having conversations across disciplines.
-Join us as we wing it in this channel and discuss the latest on UX Design, CSS, JavaScript, Python and everything in between.
+Join us as we *wing it* and discuss the latest on UX Design, CSS, JavaScript, Python, and everything in between.
 ---